 So, why did our findings differ?
 Here are four hypothetical explanations about why this discrepancy came to be.

-They are just more effective than we were
+Some projects are just more effective than others

-It may also be the case that the discrepancy in findings may be a product of different demographics.
-The PEAP findings have yet to be published in full, so much of the discussion in this section is speculative [update: A summary of their published findings can be read here].
+The PEAP findings have yet to be published in full, so much of the discussion in this section is speculative .
 However, it stands to reason that their data, taken from 800 schools across Greece, constitute a reasonably representative cross-section of Greek society.
-This was not the case at the school we worked with: although the school was not officially selective, it seemed to attract students from the upper strata of local society.
-For instance, nearly all our respondents were university educated, and almost a third of our sample had an advanced studies degree (M-level or PhD).
+This was not the case at the school where we did our research.
+Although our school was not officially selective, it seemed to attract students from the upper strata of local society.
+For instance, nearly all our respondents were university graduates, and almost a third of our sample had an advanced studies degree (M-level or PhD).
 That being the case, it would be very surprising if the knowledge and skills commensurate to such education did not influence the views proffered by our respondents.

 |Secondary education||5 (7,1%)|